Praise for the Finance Curse

 The book opens a serious fight with the very fundamentals of finance and its so-called expert institutions and cultures.
 The Finance Curse is a global call to action.

-- Atul Shah, LSE Review of Books.
+Atul Shah, London School of Economics Review of Books.

 ‘This superbly written book shows definitively how global finance has been grossly mis-sold to us all.
 It’s a must-read for anyone who lives, works and spends in this country’